-- Seek Treatment- Nothing fits every couple, it’s important for you to look at all your options and find out what works for your as a team.
+- Seek Treatment- Nothing fits every couple so it’s important for you to look at all your options, like IVF and home insemination, and find out what works for you as a team.

 - Discuss Your Options- There are plenty of methods that help couples get pregnant, there’s artificial insemination, fertility drugs, assisted reproductive technology, IVF, GIFT, and others such as sperm donation ot surrogacy.

 The big thing to remember is not to panic and take a deep breath.
 Not everyone who seeks fertility treatments ends up needing it, some women will conceive naturally.
 There is no shame in needing a little help, just remember to relax.
 Are you trying for a baby?
 Is it taking longer than you expected?
 What are you doing to try and keep yourself relaxed?